A parent’s guide to immunization information on the Internet

 - Parents—not people with medical training—were the main source for stories about the alleged dangers of vaccines.

-It’s a good idea to talk about the information you read on the Internet with your child’s doctor before making any health decisions.
+It’s a good idea to talk about the information you read on the Internet with your child’s doctor or nurse before making any health decisions.